sdhava01/recipe/README.md

 # recipe
 Ginger Tea.
-This recipe is about the process of making ginger tea
+This recipe is about the process of making ginger tea.